 “It is not enough to give,” Mother Maria might say.
 “We must have a heart that gives.”
 If mistakes were made, if people betrayed a trust, the cure was not to limit giving.
 “The only ones who make no mistakes,” she said, “are those who do nothing.”

 Mother Maria and her collaborators would not simply open the door when those in need knocked, but would actively seek out the homeless.
 One place to find them was an all-night café at Les Halles where those with nowhere else to go could sit as long as they liked for the price of a glass of wine.
 Children were also cared for.
-A part-time school was opened at several locations.
+Part-time schools were opened at several locations.

 Fortunately for the community, their prudent business manager, Fedor Pianov, formerly general secretary of the Russian Christian Student Movement, at times intervened in cases where a trusted person was systematically violating the confidence placed in him, as sometimes happened.